• Share this on:

 Tips:

-• Collaborate to offer one-stop shopping to European importers and retailers.
-For example, if you offer soap, you could cooperate with colleagues to offer a complete and coherent bathroom collection, including bathroom textiles and accessories.
+• Collaborate to offer one-stop shopping.
+For example, if you offer soap you can cooperate with fellow producers to offer a coherent bathroom collection including textiles and accessories.

 4. New circular business models

-Another way to extend the lifecycle of HDHT products is through such retail concepts as sharing, leasing, buy-backs and reselling.
+Another way to extend the lifecycle of HDHT products is through retail concepts like sharing, leasing, buy-backs and reselling.
 These business models minimise environmental impact by keeping products in use for as long as possible.
 They also provide flexibility and make products available to consumers with smaller budgets.
-This is a welcome option in light of the current cost-of-living crisis.
-For example, according to a 2023 YouGov survey, second-hand furniture is a well-established market in most countries, and strong growth is expected.
+According to a 2023 survey, second-hand furniture is a well-established market in many European countries.
+Strong growth is expected.

 Source: YouGov

-The combination of sustainability and affordability makes such concepts especially popular amongst millennial and Gen Z consumers.
-They are environmentally conscious and value sharing over owning.
-They also generally have less disposable income than baby boomers.
-The flexibility offered by these concepts also makes it easier for them to adapt to life events, including moving house (often rental) and starting a family.
+The combination of sustainability and affordability make these concepts especially popular among millennials and Gen Z. These environmentally conscious generations value sharing over owning, and generally have less disposable income than older consumers.
+The flexibility of these concepts also makes it easier for them to adapt to life events such as moving house (often rental) and starting a family.

-One example of a company that is rolling out such new business models is IKEA.
-The company aims to make its product range 100% circular by 2030.
+An example of a company that is rolling out such new business models is IKEA.
+The company is aiming to make its product range 100% circular by 2030.
 It focuses on products that can be repaired and reused again and again, before being recycled or remanufactured.
-In addition to offering spare parts and publishing disassembly instructions for various products, IKEA has launched buy-back (and reselling) programmes in several countries.
-It has also been piloting leasing/rental concepts amongst students and businesses.
+Besides offering spare parts and publishing disassembly instructions, IKEA has launched buy-back (and reselling) programmes.
+It has also been piloting leasing/rental concepts.

 Figure 12: IKEA — Why the future of furniture is circular